 Watch whales: Whether you want to go on a big or small boat or paddle out in a kayak, Juneau offers a variety of options to observe whales.
 Humpback whales are the most prevalent and bulk up by eating Alaskan fish before their winter migration to Hawaii and Mexico.

 Observe bears: Combine a floatplane flight, hiking, and kayaking to watch brown bears in their natural habitat.
 Be prepared to hike into the old-growth forest to reach a viewing stand where you can watch the bears from above.
-The minimum age for bear excursions is 10.
+Keep in mind that the minimum age for bear excursions is 10.

 Go on a dog sled ride: Kids can experience dog sledding in both warm and cold weather while learning more about Alaska’s official state sport.
 Want more adventure?
 Combine a helicopter ride with a dog sledding excursion.

 Visit a salmon hatchery: Learn about Pacific salmon at the Macaulay Salmon Hatchery with tours and aquarium viewing.
 The hatchery is open daily from May through September and by appointment during weekdays from October through April.
 Call (907) 463-5114.
 Admission is $15 for adults and $10 for children.